 Is there anyone who isn’t aware of mental health problems?
 Survive or thrive?
 Sink or swim?

 Much like my life and my mental health the way I approach these awareness days/ weeks/ months are how I feel about can vary.
-This is partly down to whether I’m representing RB Mind or another mental health group or whether I’m just representing myself.
+This is partly down to whether I’m representing the organisation I volunteer for or another mental health group or whether I’m just representing myself.
 Having started this blog at the beginning of the year having awareness events can be a prompt to write and I always try to be genuine, I want to present the reality – my reality of having a mind that is often not mentally healthy but the reality is it’s often not very interesting.

 I often feel like contradiction and the idea of survive or thrive fits that nicely because I can be one or the other or both, although I want to be seen for the things I do at mind or with mental health awareness rather than the things I do to myself I also want to fight the illusion that I create.
 The term high functioning is thrown around a lot in various communities whether it be neurodiversity, learning disability or mental health it’s meant to be a compliment yet I’d happily drop the term into the nearest active volcano; I’m a (mostly) high functioning borderline I volunteer, I live alone, I’m in a relationship and while none of these are bad things they tend to be used to overlook the other side of things and the part the wants to sabotage all this because the more you do the less help you get.